 - The Big Girl: She replaces Toji as a pilot in Rebuild.
 Her personality and fighting style certainly give leverage to this, as well.

 - Blonde, Brunette, Redhead: The brunette to blonde Rei and redhead Asuka.

 - Blood Knight: When up against the Angels, there is nothing she loves more than ripping them to pieces.
-And good Lord, she takes this to nightmare levels.
+And good Lord, she takes this to nightmarish levels.
 Even after having her Eva's arm, an eye, and a good chunk of brain knocked off by Zeruel (and feeling all the pain from the injuries), she asks Shinji why he doesn't fight, because fighting is so much fun.

 - Blind Without 'Em